 Paid Family Leave: Information for Workers

-On July 1, 2019, the District began collecting taxes from all private sector employers, located in the District, to fund the Paid Family Leave benefit.
+On July 1, 2020, the District began administering taxes from all private sector employers, located in the District, to fund the Paid Family Leave benefit.
 All DC workers have access to the benefit, even if additional leave benefits are provided by your employer.

 It makes a better work environment.
 Morale can be very low, and it makes you more willing to stay with a particular employer because they have that benefit and support you as a worker. -DC Worker